CAUDA EQUINA SYNDROME

-If you don't get fast treatment to relieve the pressure, CES may cause permanent paralysis, impaired bladder and/or bowel control, loss of sexual sensation and other problems.
-Even if the problem gets treatment right away, you may not recover complete function.
+If patients with cauda equina syndrome do not get fast treatment to relieve the pressure, it can result in permanent paralysis, impaired bladder and/or bowel control, loss of sexual sensation, and other problems.
+Even with immediate treatment, some patients may not recover complete function.

 Possible causes of cauda equina syndrome include a ruptured disk, tumor, infection, fracture, or narrowing of the spinal canal.
 It may also happen because of a violent impact, such as a car crash, a fall from significant height, or a penetrating injury, such as a gunshot or stabbing injury.
 Children may be born with abnormalities that cause cauda equina syndrome.